Leonardo Fariña: Arrest and pre-trial detention

-On March 25, by order of Judge Manuel Blanco of La Plata, Fariña was arrested for tax evasion in a hotel in the Palermo section of Buenos Aires.
-La Nación reported on March 30 that the Fariña scandal was “expanding and branching off.”
-On April 9, the newspaper reported an October 22, 2013 phone call in which Fariña proposed transferring $90 million from a bank in Portugal to Central America via Liechtenstein and other countries.
+On 25 March, by order of Judge Manuel Blanco of La Plata, Fariña was arrested for tax evasion in a hotel in the Palermo section of Buenos Aires.
+La Nación reported on 30 March that the Fariña scandal was "expanding and branching off."
+On 9 April, the newspaper reported an 22 October 2013 phone call in which Fariña proposed transferring $90 million from a bank in Portugal to Central America via Liechtenstein and other countries.

-On April 11, 2014, Blanco indicted Fariña on charges of tax evasion and aggravated fraudulent fiscal insolvency.
+On 11 April 2014, Blanco indicted Fariña on charges of tax evasion and aggravated fraudulent fiscal insolvency.
 Blanco stated that the court had gathered ample evidence to support the charges.
-The “courtroom walls,” stated La Nación in April 2014, were “closing in on Fariña.”
+The "courtroom walls," stated La Nación in April 2014, were "closing in on Fariña."
 In May, Casanello indicted Fariña and Elaskar for money laundering related to Báez's operations.
 Fariña was accused of laundering 35 million pesos (US$4.2 million).
 Casanello seized Fariña's residence at Avenida del Libertador as well as several cars, property in Mendoza, and shares in three firms.

 In a May 2014 police operation against a drug gang, a BMW belonging to Fariña was confiscated along with large amounts of marijuana and cocaine.
 Also in May, Blanco refused for the second time to release Fariña from jail; in June, the Federal Court of Appeals of La Plata, consisting of judges Carlos Nogueira, Antonio Pacilio, and Carlos Vallefín gave its approval to Fariña's continued pre-trial detention.